Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions

 The behavior of $S^{zz}$ is unlike that for the system with onsite potential or interaction disorder.
 The latter are detrimental to any type of magnetic correlations, whereas hopping disorder can offer weak and strong bonds, favoring singlet formation on the strong bonds at the expense of long-range order in the ground state.
 For this reason, we expect that in the presence of sufficiently strong bond disorder $S^{AF}$ will saturate at low temperatures.
-In Ref.~\cite{m_ulmke_97}, DQMC results for $U_0=4$ show that the structure factor at $T=0.1t_0$ approaches its uncorrelated value on a $10\times 10$ cluster for $\Delta_t\sim 3$.
+In Ref.~\cite{m_ulmke_97}, DQMC results for $U_0=4$ show that the normalized structure factor at $T=0.1t_0$ approaches its uncorrelated value on a $10\times 10$ cluster for $\Delta_t\sim 1.5$.